-Welcome to the Healthcare and Public Health Sector Coordinating Council (HPH SCC) Joint Cyber Security Working Group (JCWG).
+Welcome to the Healthcare and Public Health Sector Coordinating Council (HSCC) Cybersecurity Working Group (CWG).

 The partnership offers many resources to help owners and operators manage risks, improve security, and aid the implementation and execution of protective and response measures across the Healthcare Sector.